Skip to main content

 Friday, December 14, 2007

-STILLWATER, Okla. – Last minute shopping for those special people on your list can be a tough feat to accomplish.
-When you add to this the holiday crowds and shopping with children— especially young children—the experience can become more trying and sometimes very stressful.
+Last-minute shopping for those special people on your list can be challenging.
+Add to this the holiday crowds and shopping with children — especially young children — and the experience can become more trying and sometimes very stressful.

 There are several tips to help make holiday shopping with children a little easier, said Debbie Richardson, Oklahoma State University Cooperative Extension Service parenting assistant specialist.

-“Make your expectations clear for appropriate behavior such as, ‘stay close to me,’ ‘use your quiet voice,’ or ‘running in the store is not acceptable,’” Richardson said.
-“You could also develop some ‘sign language’ at home with the child such as signals that mean stop, come here or be careful to use while in public.”
+“Make your expectations clear for appropriate behavior such as, ‘Stay close to me,’ ‘Use your quiet voice,’ or ‘Running in the store is not acceptable,’” Richardson said.
+“You could also develop some ‘sign language’ at home with the child, such as signals that mean stop, come here, or be careful to use them while in public.”

 Everyone should wear comfortable shoes and clothes while shopping.